Skip to contents

 optionally set a seed before the data splitting.

-prep_step_knnimpute, prep_step_log, prep_step_normalize, prep_step_corr, prep_step_dummy
+prep_step_log, prep_step_knnimpute, prep_step_normalize, prep_step_corr, prep_step_dummy

 logicals determining whether or not the corresponding step function should be included in the recipe, possibly specified further using additional parameters (thres_*, log_base, one_hot).
 Please refer to the details section for the full list of recipe steps.